 Dinosaur Day is officially on June 1st!
 And Baby Day is…well, every day!
 Here's a fun kids dinosaur blanket idea for babies and toddlers to celebrate Dino Day and every day.

 Tag blankets are adorable, easy to make, and loved by babies and even toddlers.
-The soft main part is cozy and cuddly to rub on their cheeks or hug close while the tags offer sensory stimulation and the ability for very young children to do what they do best: fidget.
+The soft main part is cozy and cuddly to rub on their cheeks or hug close, while the tags offer sensory stimulation and let very young children do what they do best: fidget.

-Today, I’m showing you a fun and easy project: we’re making a homemade tag blanket that happens to be in a dinosaur shape (it’s much easier to make than it may look!).
-Let’s jump right into how to make this great baby shower gift idea!
+Today, I'm showing you how to make a taggie blanket.
+It's a fun and easy project, and it's much easier to make than it may look!
+Let's jump right into how to make this great baby shower gift idea!

 - Minky fabric (in any color)